-Highly in demand as a concert soloist, Mr. Allison has appeared throughout Canada with ensembles including the National Arts Centre Orchestra, Thirteen Strings, Theatre of Early Music, Tafelmusik Baroque Orchestra, and Orchestre Classique de Montréal.
+Highly in demand as a concert soloist, Joel has appeared throughout Canada with ensembles including the National Arts Centre Orchestra, Thirteen Strings, Theatre of Early Music, Tafelmusik Baroque Orchestra, and Orchestre Classique de Montréal.
 He has performed with the Toronto Bach Festival, Tilford Bach Festival, and the Festival International de Musique Baroque de Lamèque, singing works by Bach, Mozart, and Purcell.
 He also sang Handel’s Messiah with Chorus Niagara, the Newfoundland Symphony, and Orchestre Classique de Montréal.
 In 2017, he was a guest soloist in Canadian composer Larysa Kuzmenko’s “Golden Harvest Oratorio” with the Saskatoon Symphony Orchestra.

-Joel Allison holds a master’s degree in Opera Performance from the University of Toronto and a bachelor’s degree in Vocal Performance from the University of Ottawa.
+Joel holds a master’s degree in Opera Performance from the University of Toronto and a bachelor’s degree in Vocal Performance from the University of Ottawa.
 In 2019, he was awarded a grant from the Sylva Gelber Foundation.
 He is an alumnus of the Ontario Youth Choir, Tafelmusik Baroque Summer Institute, Toronto Summer Music Art Song Fellowship, and the Young Singer’s Project at the Salzburg Festival.
 A committed soloist since childhood, his solo debut was at the age of twelve as the treble soloist in Howard Shore’s “Lord of the Rings Symphony” with the National Arts Centre Orchestra under conductor Alexander Mickelthwate.

 “In his lone Aria, the young bass Joel Allison displayed a voice that was striking in its maturity, effortless heft and power and superb control.”